CharaChorder/nexus/README.md

   Read [this](https://docs.python.org/3/using/windows.html#redirection-of-local-data-registry-and-temporary-paths) for
   more details.

-### Wayland
+### Linux

-- You need to have XWayland enabled, and allow X11 apps to read keystrokes in all apps (on KDE this is in `Settings > Applications > Legacy X11 App Support`).
-- Move the `com.charachorder.nexus.desktop` file into either your `~/.local/share/applications/`
-  or `/usr/share/applications/` directory, and edit the path to point to the nexus icon.
+- In order to add an icon to launchers, move the `com.charachorder.nexus.desktop` file into either your `~/.local/share/applications/` or `/usr/share/applications/` directory, and edit the path to point to the nexus icon.

 ## Contributing